About Pancreatic Cancer

 Metastatic pancreatic cancer is when the cancer has spread to other areas of the body.
 Pancreatic cancer tends to metastasize into other local organs, such as the liver, lungs, or even bones, prior to detection.
 Though there are different types of pancreatic cancer, the most common is:

-- Adenocarcinoma – More than 90% of all cases are pancreatic exocrine tumors that form in the cells lining the pancreatic duct.
+- Adenocarcinoma – More than 90% of all cases are pancreatic exocrine tumors that form in the cells lining the pancreatic duct (which connects to the common bile duct).

 Rarer forms include: